carranza-pinedo/carranza-pinedo.github.io/index.md

 I completed my Ph.D. at the University of Milan and the École Normale Supérieure in 2022.
 You can find my CV [here](https://www.dropbox.com/scl/fi/ecnmc7kk38a8p3jir2haz/cvitae_english.pdf?rlkey=3lmsvvc5ltghxqhpfidauoueh&st=vq256azu&dl=0).

-My current research explores topics related to the empirical study of non-human minds and the expressive aspects of communication.
+My current research explores topics related to the empirical study of non-human minds and to the expressive aspects of communication.

 ## Output
 (forthcoming) Towards a scientific definition of animal emotions: integrating innate, appraisal, and network mechanisms. (w.
 Ulrich Krohs & Helene Richter) **_Neuroscience and Biobehavioral Reviews_**.